-Author: Rebecca Stith
+Author: Rebecca Stith; Maricres Castro

-Study whether the City of Tacoma should add "caste" to the protected categories in its antidiscrimination laws.
+Study whether the City of Tacoma should add "caste" to the protected categories in its antidiscrimination laws, with "caste" being defined as "a system of rigid social stratification characterized by hereditary status, endogamy, and social barriers sanctioned by law, custom, or religion." .
 During the 2024 CRC discussions, a member proposed that caste be added to Section 6.7, Discriminatory Actions, of the charter.
-After doing some initial research and hearing the member's rationale for adding this category, CRC members concluded that both in-depth research and public outreach were needed before such a charter amendment could be recommended.
+After doing some initial research and hearing the member's rationale for adding this category, CRC members concluded that both indepth research and public outreach were needed before such a charter amendment could be recommended.
 In addition, members felt that it would be appropriate for the Council first to decide whether to add this protected category to the City's code by ordinance after Council Members and staff have had an opportunity to conduct such research and outreach.
 It was reported to the CRC that the City's Immigrant and Refugee Commission supports adding this category.